Maurice Barrès: Political activism

+Barrès then assumed the leadership of the Ligue de la Patrie française (League of the French Fatherland), before taking membership in the Ligue des Patriotes (Patriot League) of Paul Déroulède.
+In 1914, he became the leader of the Patriot League.
 Close to the nationalist writer Charles Maurras, founder of the monarchist Action française movement, Barrès refused however to endorse monarchist ideas, although he demonstrated sympathy throughout his life for the Action française.
 Most of the later monarchist theorists (Jacques Bainville, Henri Vaugeois, Léon Daudet, Henri Massis, Jacques Maritain, Georges Bernanos, Thierry Maulnier...) have recognised their debt toward Barrès, who also inspired several generations of writers (among which Montherlant, Malraux, Mauriac and Aragon).

 Barrès was elected deputy of the Seine in 1906, and retained his seat until his death.
 He sat at that time among the Entente républicaine démocratique conservative party.
 In 1908, he opposed in Parliament his friend and political opponent Jean Jaurès, refusing the Socialist leader's will to Pantheonize the writer Émile Zola.
 Despite his political views, he was one of the first to show his respect to Jaurès' remains after his assassination on the eve of World War I.